ymanvictor/Pfalciparum_sero_sign/src/README.md

 ## 1. Execute 'cloned_repo_init.R'

-  This will establish a local version of R including the appropriate version of the necessary dependencies for executeing 'Pfalciparum_sero_sign.R'
+  Using the 'renv.lock'-file this script will establish a project-local version of R including the appropriate version of the necessary dependencies for executeing 'Pfalciparum_sero_sign.R'

 ## 2. Execute 'Pfalciparum_sero_sign.R'